Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

-The main advantage of conversion to whole life is this is a way to maintain life insurance coverage even if you have pre-existing health conditions.
+The main advantage of conversion to whole life is that it’s a way to maintain life insurance coverage even if you have pre-existing health conditions.

-There are two general rules to keep in mind regarding permanent commercial life insurance:
+There are two general rules to keep in mind regarding private whole life insurance:

 - Coverage would be available as long as you want, but…

-If you have an existing SGLI policy for $200,000, for example, you will have considerably lower premiums than a whole life policy.
+If you have an existing SGLI policy for $200,000, for example, you will have considerably lower premiums than with a whole life policy in the same amount.

 You might have to reduce overall coverage in order to keep premiums at the same level you were used to.

-In order to convert your SGLI into private cover, here’s what you need to do:
+In order to convert your SGLI into private coverage, here’s what you need to do:

-- Act relatively quickly.
-After your date of separation from the military, you only have 120 before your SGLI expires.
-You need to either apply to VGLI or for commercial coverage or else you’ll be without life insurance entirely.
+- Act relatively quickly: After your date of separation from the military, you only have 120 days before your SGLI expires.
+You need to either apply for VGLI or private coverage, or else you’ll be without life insurance entirely.

-- Keep your paperwork.
-When purchasing a new policy, you’ll likely want a copy of your separation documents.
-This will be either Form DD-214, NGB-22 or written Reservist Orders and a copy of your last Leave and Earning Statement (LES).
+- Keep your paperwork: When converting your policy, you’ll likely need a copy of your separation documents (this will be either Form DD-214, NGB-22, or written Reservist Orders) and a copy of your last Leave and Earning Statement (LES).